DaliCHEBBI/DeepSimNets/README.md

 # Evaluation

 To evaluate our classifiers performance, we estimate joint distributions of matching and non-similarity random variables on test data.
+Details will be given soon.

 # Inference